KM7Studios/Minecraft-but-if-you-jump-your-game-crashes/readme.md

 # Minecraft but if you jump, your game crashes

+# *INFO: The OptiFine version has missing textures, but I WILL get it fixed at some point.*

 Using MCP and 5 minutes of my time, I made it so when you jump, it closes your game.
 Install using the JAR installer.
 The installer loads it into the Minecraft version folder, but you have to create an installation for it.
 I do not recommend you do this on any of your favorite worlds, as it may be corrupted.